Investigating overdensities around z>6 galaxies through ALMA observations of [CII]: ALMA Observations

 The luminosity function (LF) of [CII] emitters at $z\sim6$ from our study, as well as other recent measurements and predictions are displayed in Figure~\ref{fig:alma_LF}.
-Our data is shown neglecting the central galaxies and instead showing only the density of candidate line-emitting companions.
-Where we only find one companion at L$_{\rm [CII]} >10^9$ L$_\odot$, we treat our data as an upper limit.
-Also shown are measurements of the field luminosity function of [CII] emitters at $z\sim6$.
-The most constraining field measurement comes from the ASPECS survey \citep{Aravena2016}, which was calculated through a blind search for [CII] lines along with searching at the positions of known optical drop outs.
-It is worth note that this measurement is formally an upper limit as the reality of all their detections still needs to be confirmed.
-A measurement of the [CII] LF at $z\sim4.4$ derived from two serendipitous [CII] detections by \citet{Swinbank2012} is also shown. \cite{Yamaguchi2017} provide an upper limit on the luminosity function based on zero line detections in ALMA observations of four lensing clusters.
-The \cite{Hayatsu2017} measurement is the result of a blind search of the ALMA deep field in SSA22 resulting in two likely [CII] emitters during the EoR.
-Predictions for the luminosity function of [CII] emitters at this epoch from various semi-analytic models are shown as lines. \citet{Popping2016} combine semi-analytic galaxy formation models with radiative transfer calculations to predict CO and [CII] LFs at $z=6$.
-The \cite{Lagache2017} prediction is the result of a combination semi-analytic model \texttt{G.A.S.} and the photo ionization model \texttt{CLOUDY} to predict the [CII] emission of galaxies at $z>4$.
-The \citet{Hayward2013} prediction is based on dark matter only simulation,where SFRs are assigned to halos based on abundance matching.
-L$_{\rm [CII]}$ is the assigned based on the empirical SFR-L$_{[CII]}$ relation derived in \citet{DeLooze2014}.
-A full description of this method is provided in Section \ref{sec:sim}.
+Our data is shown both including and neglecting the primary targets of the ALMA observations.
+Where we only find one companion we treat our data as an upper limit.
+Also shown are various measurements of the field [CII] luminosity function at $z\sim6$~\citep{Swinbank2012,Aravena2016,Yamaguchi2017}.
+The most constraining field measurement comes from the ASPECS survey~\citet{Aravena2016}, which was calculated through a blind search for [CII] lines along with searching at the positions of known optical drop-outs.
+It is worth noting that this measurement along with others, are formally upper limits as the reality of all their candidates still needs to be confirmed.
+With future work these constraints could change significantly.
+Also shown are theoretical predictions of the [CII] luminosity function from previous studies~\citep{Popping2016,Lagache2017} along with a prediction from this study based on the \citet{Hayward2013} SAM (See Sec.~\ref{sec:sim}).
+While it appears the theoretical predictions underestimate the observations, especially the~\citet{Popping2016} prediction which drops precipitously at $ L_{\rm [CII]} > 10^8\ L_\odot$, most of the observational constraints formally represent upper limits.
+If indeed only one of the sources from the~\citet{Aravena2016} survey is real then the measured density of sources at $ L_{\rm [CII]} > 3\times 10^8\ L_\odot$ is only a factor of $\sim 3$ discrepant with the Lagache et al.\ prediction.